CarolineS-QA/ims-demo/README.md

 ```
 Java SE 8 (or later) to run the jar file.
 Maven to create the jar-file.
-One of the following: mySQL on your local machine, the IP and login details for my GCP instance or your own GCP instance.
+One of the following:
+1. mySQL on your local machine,
+2. the IP and login details for my GCP instance,
+3. or your own GCP instance with SQL set up.

 You can use the command line to run the program but git & git bash are nice to have.
 ```
 **To develop**